aalborgunilib/check_primo/README.md

 * Currently the plugin will issue an UNKNOWN state when it times out (defaults to 15 seconds).
 I think it would be more correct to issue a CRITICAL state or at least let it be up the user to decide.

+## Todo

+* Add check for Third Node Adaptors other than Primo Central

 ## Copyright and license

 Copyright (c) 2015 Kasper Løvschall and Aalborg University Library